joaoviictorti/RustRedOps/README.md

     - Dumping the lsass.exe process.

 14. [**Registry Shellcode**](/Registry_shellcode)
-    - Writing and reading shellcode to the Windows Registry
+    - Writing and reading shellcode to the Windows Registry.

 14. [**API Hooking**](/api_hooking)
     - Demonstration on API hooking which is a programming technique that allows you to intercept and manipulate calls to Windows API functions.